krzentner/language-world/data/text-davinci-003/chain_md/lever-pull-2.md

     Steps:  1.
 Put gripper above lever  2.
-Grab lever with gripper  3.
-Pull up on the lever First, put grasper above the lever so that the robot can grab it.
+Grab the lever with the gripper  3.
+Rotate the lever up First, put the gripper above the lever, so that we don't bump it while trying to grab it.
-    - When the robot's gripper is not vertically aligned with lever, the robot should put gripper above lever.
+    - When the robot's gripper is not vertically aligned with the lever, the robot should put gripper above lever.
-    If the lever isn't left of the gripper, move the gripper left to start to grab the lever.
+    If the gripper isn't near the lever we can focus on grabbing it.
-    - When the lever is not left of the robot's gripper and the robot's gripper is not around the lever, the robot should put gripper around lever.
+    - When the robot's gripper is not near lever and the robot's gripper is open, the robot should grab lever.
-    Once we have the gripper around the lever, pull up on the lever.
+    Once the gripper is around the lever, rotate it up.
-    - When the robot's gripper is around lever, the robot should pull up on lever.
+    - When the robot's gripper is around lever, the robot should rotate lever up.